pwr-pbr22/M7/code review smells/readme.md

 > ⚠️ Asyncio library isn't working properly in Ipython, thus usage of system terminal is necessary.

+> ✅ ```OSError22, 'The semaphore timeout period has expired'``` is a Windows thing, which does not affect downloading in other way than prolonging it (sometimes updating network drivers helps).
+>
+> ✅ ```Session closed exception``` after downloading project can happen, however this and previous project data won't be affected.

 This step can take hours depending on number of tokens and number of requests allowed.
 There are no obstacles to run it multiple times.

 > 💡 Some repositories are available in **db** file which can be imported to your Postgres database.
 To check available repositories run ```SELECT full_name FROM repo```.